Gopher tortoise: Life span

 Gopher tortoises can live more than 40 years.
-One current specimen, Gus (age 103—the oldest known living gopher tortoise—as of 2025), has been living continuously in captivity at the Nova Scotia Museum of Natural History in Halifax for 75 years as of 2018 and is believed to have hatched between 1920 and 1925.
-Additionally, there are journalistic reports of a specimen in North Texas with a verified age of 75–78 years old.
+One current specimen, Gus (age 104—the oldest known living gopher tortoise—as of 2026), has been living continuously in captivity at the Nova Scotia Museum of Natural History in Halifax for 84 years as of 2026 and is believed to have hatched between 1920 and 1925.
+Additionally, a specimen in North Texas reportedly has a verified age of 75–78 years old.